klipperdev/security-bundle/README.md

 Features include:

 - All features of [Klipper Security](https://github.com/klipperdev/security)
-- Configurator of all Klipper Security features
+- Configurator for Symfony Framework Bundle
 - Override the security access control config to allow to use custom expression language functions defined with the tag `security.expression_language_provider` in `allow_if` option (expressions are compiled on cache compilation)